-Key Components of Internal Ratings Based ("IRB") Models IRB Models and Portfolios PD LGD and EAD A-IRB approach includes major retail portfolios such as residential mortages, and small businesses financing Estimated based on the application and behaviour scores of obligors.
+Key Components of Internal Ratings Based ("IRB") Models IRB Models and Portfolios PD LGD and EAD A-IRB approach includes major retail portfolios such as residential mortages, and small business financing Estimated based on the application and behaviour scores of obligors.
 PD models are calibrated to the expected long-term average one-year default rate over an economic cycle.
 Product and collateral characteristics are major factors.
-LGD models are calibrated to reflect the economic loss under downturn conditions.
+LGD models are calibrated to to reflect the economic loss under downturn conditions.
 EAD models are calibrated to reflect the default-weighted average and economic downturn conditions.
 F-IRB (Non-Supervisory Slotting) approach includes major wholesale portfolios such as bank, non-bank financial institutions, corporate real estate (including income producing real estate) and general corporate PD models are statistical based or expert judgement models that use both quantitative and qualitative factors to assess an obligor's payment capacity and are are calibrated to the expected long-term average one-year default rate over an economic cycle.
 Expert judgement models based on inputs from internal credit experts are typically used for portfolios with low defaults.
 Estimated based on rules prescribed in BNM Capital Adequacy Framework for Islamic Banks (Risk-Weighted Assets) ("CAFIB (RWA)").
-F-IRB (Supervisory Slotting) approach includes other specialised financing portfolios such as Project Finance, Object Finance and Commodities Finance For portfolios on supervisory slotting, risk grades derived from internal models are mapped to the five supervisory slotting categories prescribed in BNM's CAFIB (RWA).
+F-IRB (Supervisory Slotting) approach includes other specialised financing portfolios such as project finance, object finance and commodities finance Risk grades derived from internal models are mapped to the five supervisory slotting categories prescribed in BNM's CAFIB (RWA).
 Estimated based on rules prescribed in BNM's CAFIB (RWA).